Bala200166/FPGA-SoC-NiosII-DE10/README.md

 Each folder contains a concise README together with the available laboratory/project report and relevant source or configuration files.

 > All laboratory and mini-project work in this repository was completed as part of three-member student teams.
-Team-work attribution is stated in the corresponding documentation.
+Team-work attribution is stated in the corresponding report documentation.